-To answer these questions we make two novel contributions.
+To answer these questions we make two contributions.
 First, we build on Bastianello and Fontanier (2024) to develop a dynamic theory of "Partial Equilibrium Thinking" (PET), where traders fail to realize the general equilibrium consequences of their actions when learning information from prices.
-PET provides a micro-foundation for a time-varying degree of price extrapolation, therefore offering an insight into when biased beliefs are more prominent.
+PET provides a micro-foundation for time-varying extrapolation, where extrapolative beliefs are present at all times, but only sometimes manifest themselves in explosive ways.
 Second, consistent with the Kindleberger narrative, we formalize the distinction between normal times shocks and displacement shocks, and study how such shocks interact with extrapolative beliefs.
-We show that while normal times shocks lead to constant price extrapolation, contrarian trading with respect to short-term returns and weak departures from rationality, displacement shocks lead to stronger and time-varying extrapolation, momentum trading, and bubbles and crashes.
+We show that while normal times shocks lead to constant return extrapolation, contrarian trading with respect to short-term returns and weak departures from rationality, displacement shocks lead to stronger and time-varying extrapolation, momentum trading, and bubbles and crashes.

-To illustrate our notion of partial equilibrium thinking, consider some investors who see the price of a stock rise, but do not know what caused this.
-They may think that some other more informed investors in the market received positive news about this stock and decided to buy, pushing up its price.
-Given this thought process, they infer positive news about it, and also buy, leading to a further price increase.
-At this point, rational agents perfectly understand that this additional price rise is not due to further good news, but simply reflects the lagged response of uninformed agents who are thinking and behaving just like them.
-As a result, they no longer update their beliefs in response to this second price rise, and the two-way feedback between prices and beliefs fails to materialize.
+To illustrate our notion of partial equilibrium thinking, consider some uninformed retail investors who see the price of a stock rise, but do not know what caused this.
+They may think that other more informed investors received positive news about the stock and decided to buy, pushing up its price.
+Given this thought process, our uninformed traders infer positive news from the price change, and also buy, leading to a further price increase.
+At this point, if our uninformed traders were rational they would perfectly understand that this additional price rise is not due to further good news, but that it simply reflects the lagged response of uninformed agents who are thinking and behaving just like them.
+As a result, they would no longer update their beliefs in response to this second price rise, and the two-way feedback between prices and beliefs would fail to materialize.

 However, for uninformed agents to learn the right information from prices, they must perfectly understand what generates the price changes they observe at each point in time, which in turn requires them to perfectly understand all other agents' actions and beliefs.
-Theories of rational expectations model this level of understanding by assuming common knowledge of rationality, which has been widely rejected by experimental evidence (Crawford et al. 2013).
-We relax this assumption by building on a large literature in social learning that has documented how people tend to under-estimate the extent to which others also learn from aggregate outcomes (Kübler and Weizsäcker 2004, Penczynski 2017, Eyster et al. 2018, Enke and Zimmermann 2019), and has formalized this behavior with models of correlation neglect, naïve herding, cursedness, and k-level thinking (DeMarzo et al. 2003, Eyster and Rabin 2005, Eyster and Rabin 2010).
-We introduce this type of bias in a general equilibrium environment and develop a dynamic theory of partial equilibrium thinking (Bastianello and Fontanier 2024), whereby "otherwise rational expectations fail to take into account the strength of similar responses by others" (Kindleberger 1978).
-Specifically, PET agents neglect that all other uninformed agents are thinking and behaving just like them, and they instead attribute any price change they observe to new information alone (DeMarzo et al. 2003).
+Theories of rational expectations achieve this level of understanding by assuming common knowledge of rationality.
+We relax this assumption and develop a dynamic theory of partial equilibrium thinking (Bastianello and Fontanier 2024), whereby "otherwise rational expectations fail to take into account the strength of similar responses by others" (Kindleberger 1978).
+Specifically, PET agents neglect that all other uninformed agents are thinking and behaving just like them, and they instead attribute any price change they observe to new information alone.
 Following the second price rise in our earlier example, PET agents attribute it to further good news, encouraging further buying and inducing further price rises in a self-sustaining feedback between prices and beliefs.
 In this paper we formalize the intuition behind this example and show how, depending on the information structure, the strength of this feedback effect may be time-varying.

 We begin by introducing partial equilibrium thinking into a standard infinite horizon model of a financial market where each period a continuum of investors solve a portfolio choice problem between a risky and a riskless asset.
-Our agents differ in their ability to observe fundamental news: a fraction of agents are informed and observe fundamental shocks, and the remaining fraction of agents are uninformed and instead infer information from prices.
-Motivated by empirical and experimental evidence that traders extrapolate trends as opposed to instantaneous price movements (Andreassen and Kraus 1990, Case et al. 2012), we assume that traders learn information from past as opposed to current prices, as is standard in models of extrapolative beliefs (De Long et al. 1990, Hong and
+Our agents differ in their ability to observe fundamental news: a fraction of agents are informed and observe fundamental shocks, and the remaining agents are instead uninformed and learn from past prices.